donxw/MagicEightBall/README.md

 ![IMG_0373 (Small)](https://user-images.githubusercontent.com/31633408/153772235-c70e0404-b802-4d73-89d5-319c1311d9f8.JPEG)

 Press button after asking question.
 Hold until the Neopixel LED lights up.
-The amount of time the LED animation occurs before the answer is shown can be adjusted in the arduino code.
+The amount of time the LED animation lasts before the answer is displayed can be adjusted in the arduino code.

 ## Tilt Switch
 Tilt switch uses the lipo battery as a weight to activate a lever for the microswitch.